How to integrate AI with Confluence: A complete guide

 An infographic illustrating how eesel AI unifies knowledge from multiple sources like Confluence, Zendesk, and Google Docs, which is key for how to integrate AI with Confluence effectively.

-Once Confluence is connected to eesel AI, you can use that knowledge across all the tools your team relies on.
-The same smart assistant can power:
+Deploy AI across your workflow Once Confluence is integrated via eesel AI, you can leverage that knowledge across your team's favorite tools.
+This can power:

 A screenshot showing the eesel AI chatbot answering a question directly in Slack, a practical example of how to integrate AI with Confluence and use it everywhere.